Poets logo

 English

-By Ken Clepper Published 23 days ago 1 min read
+By Ken Clepper Published about a month ago 1 min read

 "I've twisted myself into knots to minimize my presence, curling up like a question mark to occupy as little space as possible.
 It's a delicate balance between self-effacement and invisibility.
 I've learned to avoid attention, to erase myself, because existing meant being in the way.
 I've mastered the art of silence, like a mime with helium in my heels and a mute voice box, to remain unheard.
 Because being heard meant chaos, and existing meant judgment.